 You need to learn if a site has prime potential.
 Remember, take emotion out of the equation.

 We’ve seen people get attached to particular sites or dwellings and let their feelings take over.
 It can end in disaster.

-At the end of the day if a site doesn’t tick every box then move on and find one that does.
-Doing detailed due diligence should tell you clearly what your move should be.
+At the end of the day, if a site doesn’t tick every box, then move on and find one that does.
+Doing detailed due diligence as a real estate developer should tell you clearly what your move should be.

 3. Know the Real Estate Market

 You need to get an idea of the market in your chosen area.
 Know what’s selling and what’s not.

 This way, you begin to figure out what buyers want and what they don’t.